cgarry/ser-player/README.md

 # SER Player
 A simple video player for playing SER files used for solar, lunar and planetary astronomy-imaging.

-SER Player is a C++ application using the Qt cross-platform framework so that it can be built for Windows, OS X and Linux.
+SER Player is a C++ application using the Qt cross-platform framework so that it can be built for Windows, macOS and Linux.

 SER File Format Specification: [http://www.grischa-hahn.homepage.t-online.de/astro/ser/SER%20Doc%20V3b.pdf](http://www.grischa-hahn.homepage.t-online.de/astro/ser/SER%20Doc%20V3b.pdf)